 **Important note: AlphaMED COVIDCARE does not provide medical advice but is intended for information purposes only.
 It is not meant to be a substitute for medical advice, diagnosis or treatment.
 It is not engaging in the practice of medicine, nor is it in any way meant to eliminate your doctor or other healthcare providers.

 Do not ignore professional medical advice in seeking treatment because of the questions or results of the AlphaMED COVIDCARE App.
 No matter what the results of the App show, if you do not feel well, call your doctor or other health care provider immediately.
-If you think that that you think you may have a medical emergency, immediately call your doctor or dial 911.
+If you think that you may have a medical emergency, immediately call your doctor or dial 911.
 Always follow social distancing guidelines put forth by the health care community and governmental authorities.
 Decisions about entering any facility or engaging in any activity rests with the institutions, individuals, guardians and parents and are made solely at their own risk and should always be made with the guidance of their respective medical providers.

 Additional Resource for School Administrators: